-Filled with the Holy Spirit Filled with assurances of salvation

-2. What do I need to take to Jesus? (ie. Fear, anxiety, sin, desire for control, etc.)
+Filled with certainty Filled with faith Filled with clarity Filled with the Holy Spirit Filled with regular routine Filled with family time Filled with assurances of financial security Filled with assurances of salvation What do I need to take to Jesus? (ie. Fear, anxiety, sin, de esire for control, etc.)